-Although several studies have shown that creatine is effective for improving performance during brief, high-intensity physical activities, other studies showed no benefit.
+Although several studies have shown that creatine is effective for improving performance during brief, high-intensity physical activities and muscle strength, other studies showed no benefit.

 People have also used creatine for a variety of other conditions, including chronic heart failure and neuromuscular disorders (e.g., muscular dystrophy, multiple sclerosis).
 People have also used creatine to treat high cholesterol and creatine deficiency (e.g., in certain disorders where the body cannot create creatine on its own).

-The role of creatine in treating neuromuscular disorders is not clear, and more well-designed trials are needed.
-Creatine supplements have not been found to be useful for treating high cholesterol.
+The role of creatine in treating these other conditions is not clear, and more well-designed trials are needed.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.